Avira Review: Quick Expert Summary

 Phantom VPN supports 5 simultaneous connections, which isn’t too bad (the industry average is 5-7 devices at once).
 However, Avira’s VPN can’t be installed on routers, game consoles, or smart TVs, which can be a downside for people looking to protect all of the devices in their household.
 Standalone competitors like ExpressVPN can be installed on all devices — and there are some VPNs that provide unlimited simultaneous connections, like CactusVPN.

-Unfortunately, Avira’s VPN could not bypass geo-restricted websites in my tests — I wasn’t able to access Amazon Prime, Disney+, or BBC iPlayer.
-That said, my colleague from Europe was able to access Netflix and Disney+, but not Amazon Prime or BBC iPlayer.
-If you’re looking for a fast VPN that can unblock streaming content 100% of the time, I recommend standalone VPNs like ExpressVPN or ProtonVPN.
+Unfortunately, Avira’s VPN didn’t work with popular streaming sites in my tests — I wasn’t able to access Netflix, Amazon Prime, or Disney+.
+If you’re looking for a fast VPN with good streaming capabilities, I recommend standalone VPNs like ExpressVPN or ProtonVPN.